SkoolNotes/Taproot/2020ENG201/KBxHoDEssay.md

 		- feeble screech -- and nothing happened.
 Nothing could happen
 			- solidifying that it is just about the idea, not about reality
 		- Momentary contact with reality
+			- yes, but!
 				- the ship is not in reality (doi)

 - conclusion:
 	- its all about the true nature of colonialism!